ieee8023/covid-chestxray-dataset/README.md

 Imagine a future where we run out of tests and then the majority of radiologists get sick.
 AI tools can help general practitioners to triage and treat patients.

 Companies are developing AI tools and deploying them at hospitals [Wired 2020](https://www.wired.com/story/chinese-hospitals-deploy-ai-help-diagnose-covid-19/).
 We should have an open database to develop free tools that will also provide assistance.

-See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on the metadata schema.

 ## Goal